microsoft/adcs-proxy-exit-module/src/PKI/README.md

 ### Event Processor EXE Registration
 1. Modify ExitModuleExe.reg to point to your EXE.
 2. REG IMPORT ExitModuleExe.reg /r:64
+3. Update values to point to your script your local path to powershell and any other static args.
 3. No need to restart CertSvc

+TODO: There is a bug where the code reading REG_EXPAND_SZ needs to expand environment vars.

 ## Debugging the Exit Module
 Prereq: Learn WinDBG and gflags.